 Purchase Pest Control Services from a Competent Firm

 To help in the selection of a pest control service, ask the following questions:

 - Will the person performing the services be licensed?
 Each individual who handles pesticides must be licensed by NMDA and should show you his or her license.

 - Would you provide me with a list of references?
 Contact several references to find out if they are satisfied with the service provided by the PCP.

 - How many years have you been in business at your present location?
-Contact NMDA and other organizations like the Better Business Bureau or the Attorney General’s office to determine if complaints have been filed against the PCP and determine the status of the complaints.
+Contact NMDA and other organizations like the Better Business Bureau or the Attorney General’s office.
+This will help determine if complaints have been filed against the PCP and determine the status of the complaints.

 - Are you a member of the New Mexico Pest Management Association?
 This organization promotes professionalism and training in the pest control industry.

 - Would you provide me with copies of labels for all pesticides that will be used?
 Pesticide labels will indicate how the product should be applied and what precautions must be taken.

 Beware of firms or individuals that . . .

 . . . want to do pest control as part of a package deal — such as general home repair or tree trimming. — Those who offer a special price if treatment is done immediately.